13 Scrambled Egg Mistakes You Need to Stop Making

 How to fix it: Take the time to whisk your eggs before they hit the pan.
 "Whisking helps incorporate air in your eggs and makes them more fluffy," Plaza says.

-Mistake: Using a metal spatula.
+Mistake: Using a metal spatula

 Metal utensils are great for many things, but cooking scrambled eggs isn't one of them.

 How to fix it: A rubber spatula is the key to a perfect scramble, Hudson says.
-“The edge of a rubber spatula is thin and flexible, which helps you work the base and the edge of the pan,” the chef explains.
+"The edge of a rubber spatula is thin and flexible, which helps you work the base and the edge of the pan," the chef says.

-Mistake: Walking away from the pan.
+Mistake: Walking away from the pan

 You might think it's OK to step away for a second, but with scrambled eggs, you'll want to keep a close eye on things.